 C. friesii - purple grey, in grass, does not deliquesce as much as C. lagopus.
 Velar material on the cap.
 Small, cap <1.5cm tall.

-Coprinellus/Parasola - usually brownish, sometimes grey.
+3. Coprinellus/Parasola - usually brownish (at least when young) instead of grey.
 Strongly striate.
-Caps usually between 1-5cm and may have granular particles, but not shaggy or scaly velar material like Coprinopsis.
-Found on the ground, wood, or sometimes dung (see Coprinopsis for tiny dung species).
+Caps usually between 1-5cm and may have granular particles, but only rarely (in the PNW) shaggy or scaly velar material like Coprinopsis.
+Some species do not liquify.
+Found on the ground, wood, or sometimes dung (see Coprinopsis for white or tiny dung species).

 C. micaceus - glistening mica-like particles on a yellow-brown cap <4cm high (larger than the others).
 The particles wash off easily.
 Browner in age than Parasola and C. impatiens.

-C. domesticus - larger particles, orange felty mat sometimes in the substrate.
+C. domesticus - larger particles that resist wearing off, orange felty mat sometimes in the substrate.

 C. disseminatus - grows in large clusters, small (~1cm).
-Particles on cap like C. micaceus, but does not turn to ink.
+Hairy particles on cap, but does not turn to ink.

 Parasola plicatilis/lactea - separated by their bald caps with the finest pleats almost to the centre and not turning to ink.
 Free gills with a collar.
 In grass (P. lactea also found in disturbed soil), unlike the C. impatiens group.
 Brown turning grey except in the centre.
 Cap <2cm high.